 Acceptance Criteria or Interpretation

 A PI of anything equal to or greater than 1 is considered good.
 It means that the project is worth executing.
 PI greater than 1 indicates that the project is paying something more than the required rate of return of the investor.
 In our example, the project should be accepted as it is greater than 1, i.e., 1.09.

 Profitability Index (PI) and Net Present Value (NPV)

-Profitability Index is closely linked with net present value.
+The PI is closely linked with the net present value.
 Both will present the same results as far as acceptance and rejection are concerned.
-It is because the almost same calculation is followed in both.
+It is because almost the same calculation is followed in both.
 In PI, we divide our benefits by our costs, whereas, in NPV, we deduct our costs from the benefits.
 PI will give a relative value and contrarily

 Profitability Index – Advantages and Disadvantages

 The advantage of the profitability method is that it considers the time value of money and presents the relative profitability of the project.
-Relative profitability allows the comparison of two investments irrespective of their amount of investment.
-A higher PI would indicate a better IRR and a lower PI would have a lower IRR.
+Relative profitability allows the comparison of two investments irrespective of their investment amount.
+A higher PI would indicate a better IRR, and a lower PI would have a lower IRR.

 The main disadvantage of the PI method is also its relative indications.
 Two projects having a vast difference in investment and dollar return can have the same PI.
 Therefore, the NPV method remains the best one in such a situation.